Communications and Marketing

 Homecoming is a time of celebration.
 Whether you chose to use alcohol is your choice.
 Indiana State University promotes responsible drinking, through its Designated Walker and SoberRide programs.

-Both programs, which will be in effect during Indiana State's Homecoming weekend, are a result of a collaborative partnership between the Student Counseling Center, Student Health Promotions, ISU Police, Campus Community Alcohol Coalition, Pepsi, Fleschner, Stark, Tanoos and Newlin law firm and the Dean of Students office.
+Both programs, which will be in effect during Indiana State's Homecoming weekend, are a result of a collaborative partnership between the Student Counseling Center, Student Health Promotions, ISU Police, Campus Community Alcohol Coalition, Pepsi, and the Dean of Students office.

-SoberRide will be entering its third year of operation with Homecoming 2012, providing free transportation the campus area.
+SoberRide will be entering its third year of operation with Homecoming 2013, providing free transportation the campus area.
 SoberRide will have two 20-passenger buses providing safe rides on Saturday.
-Service will begin at 10 a.m. on Saturday, Oct.
-5 and continue through 12 a.m. on Sunday, Oct.
-6.
+Service will run 11 a.m. - 6 p.m. on Saturday, Oct.
+5.

 Indiana State students who are concerned about driving themselves or riding in a car with another driver who may have been drinking can simply to marked stops along Wabash Avenue to board a shuttle.
 Students will need to show their ISU ID card to utilize the service.